zazralt/cheat-sheet/vs-code.md

 * Make and save changes
 * **Commit** changes with message
 * **Push** changes (upload to github)
-* Open a pull request
+* Create a pull request to main-branch
 * Merge pull request to main branch